 The iPad Pro is a computer for a new generation of users who don’t know what a computer is, according to Apple’s newest iPad commercial; to everyone else it’s a supercharged tablet, especially for those looking to replace their aging laptop.

 Apple’s lofty marketing pitch is no longer an unreasonable one.
-The new iOS 11 update makes trading in a dated computer for an iPad Pro more feasible for a lot of people thanks to its tablet-focused features, and the new iPad Pro 12.9 is one of the best ways to experience Apple’s software refresh.
+The iOS 11 update makes trading in a dated computer for an iPad Pro more feasible for a lot of people thanks to its tablet-focused features, and the new iPad Pro 12.9 is one of the best ways to experience Apple’s software refresh.
 The newly announced iOS 12 update will help even more later this year.

 There’s a lot of newness to like here.
 Compared to the iPad Pro 12.9 (2015), it has a brighter, more colorful, and extra-anti-reflecting 12.9-inch touchscreen.
 This display – by far the best we’ve seen in a tablet – is your touchscreen Mac, essentially.
 In case you’re wondering how Apple is competing with the Microsoft Surface Pro and countless touch-friendly Windows laptops, this is how.